 If you spend most of your time out West, Nevada may be worth a look as a potential domicile state.
 It’s a bit tougher to get established than the other states on this list, but once you’re set up it offers many of the same benefits.
 Nevada has no state income tax and no state vehicle inspections.
 There are plenty of mail forwarding services available, and it is very central to the Western states where many nomads spend their time.

 But, Nevada does have some drawbacks.
 In order to establish residency, you must stay in a campground or RV park for 30 days (way longer than South Dakota’s 24 hours).
 They have higher auto insurance rates than many other states (but this varies widely by county).
 If you have a newer vehicle, registration fees are much higher than the other states on this list (fees are based on new MSRP value of the vehicle minus depreciation.
 This is much less of an issue for older vehicles).

 Check out this article for more information on domiciling in Nevada.

 No Permanent Address, No Problem!

 Just because you don’t live in a fixed dwelling doesn’t mean you can’t have a legal address – which you need to do many basic things in today’s society.
 Luckily, there are several forward-thinking states that are accommodating the needs of nomads and travelers everywhere.
-If you’re a full-timer, establishing one of these states can be a great option that can save you a lot of money and hassle.
+If you’re a full-timer, establishing yourself in one of these states can be a great option that can save you a lot of money and hassle.

 Again, this can be a complex legal decision, and you should do your own research before taking the plunge.
 But even if you don’t live anywhere in the traditional sense, it is entirely possible to get yourself set up legally in a way that works with your lifestyle!